cd-public/cd-public/README.md

-This repository publicly presents the subset of my personal work for which I have:
+This repository publicly presents the subset of my personal work which I:

-1)  Successfully retained, and
+1)  Have successfully retained, and

 2)  Can present in this forum

 The "UChicago" folder contains work done while I was an undergraduate at the University of Chicago.